Token, tokenization, coins, altcoins, coins ... tokens? Who would know about all this?

 Tokens can also be found in board games, where they play the role of currency or points.
 Tokens are an element of the wedding tradition. wedding tokens, empty Reynolds and Witte, 2007) and railway signaling.
 We are, however, most interested in their relationship with computers.

 Access token access token) is a key - cryptographic proof of access rights - a type of authorization password.
 We can meet him in computer networks.
 Tokenization has been used here to ensure data security, which has a lot in common with the use of blockchain tokens.

-Sometimes after refreshing a web page that requires login, we can see the "token expired" message.
-In this sense, the token is the session identifier.
-The token is also called devices for generating one-time codes - the older, physical equivalent of Google Authenticator, used, for example, to secure online bank accounts.
+Sometimes after refreshing the website that requires logging in, we may see the message "token has expired".
+In this sense, a token is a session identifier.
+Devices for generating one-time codes are also called a token - an older, physical equivalent of Google Authenticator, used e.g. to secure online bank accounts.

 The word "token" certainly has even more meanings.
-For example, the discrete number of characters in the Petri network also also has the name "token" (Peterson, 1981).
-We, however, focus on the importance associated with cryptocurrencies and blockchain technology.
+For example, a discrete number of characters in a Petri net is also called a "token" (Peterson, 1981).
+But let's focus on the importance of cryptocurrencies and blockchain technology.